Seïd Khiter

 Seïd Khiter (سيد خيتر; born 19 January 1985) is a French former professional footballer who played as a striker.

 Club career

-Khiter was born in Roubaix, Nord.
+Khiter was born in Roubaix, France.
 On 21 January 2009, he joined Vannes OC on loan from Valenciennes FC and on 5 August 2009 he moved to RC Strasbourg, again on loan.

 International career

+Khiter holds both French and Algerian nationalities.
 Although he represented France at junior level, Khiter indicated in 2015 that he would join the Algeria national team in the near future.
-However, due to the FIFA laws in place at the time, he was unable to do this as he was over the age of 21.